How To Work With Relationship RESTful API Endpoints In React.js

 In this example, we use the useState hook to manage the state of tasks and user profile data.
 We fetch the data from both endpoints using axios.get within the useEffect hook, ensuring that the requests are made only once when the component mounts.

-Handling Data Loading and Error States
+Handling JSON Objects Loading and Error States

 When working with asynchronous data fetching, it's essential to handle loading and error states gracefully to provide a better user experience.
 We can update our component to display loading spinners while the data is being fetched and error messages if an error occurs: